-Matt Cooper, a nutritionist and fitness trainer, says in a 2020 podcast with Third Wave that he combines the use of psychedelics in his nutritional routine to enhance the physical body as well as the mind.
+Matt Cooper, a nutritionist and fitness trainer, says in a 2020 podcast with Third Wave that he combines the use of psychedelics in his nutritional routine when exercising to enhance the physical body as well as the mind.
 He tells Third Wave, “we’re starting to realize as we step out of the Western medical model, is that distinct relationship between the mind and the body… And psychedelics, then, are acting as this really interesting bridge that ties the ability to heal the mind to also an ability to heal the body.”

 Psychedelics and The Body

 Marijuana can be prescribed to aid diet and sleep according to Dr. Dara Huang, a physician in New York, and others researching cannabis.
 In micro-doses, this can lead to a commitment to a diet and recovery from an eating disorder, and a body with proper protein and caloric intake is sure to succeed when exercising at the gym or working a labour-intensive job.

 Psilocybin, the active chemical in magic mushrooms, may be useful to boost energy and get athletes “in the zone,” enhancing focus.
 This can indirectly lead to a better fitness routine, as psychedelic users report feeling energized during use, boosting their endurance while microdosing to fuel their work-out.